ryandarnold/x86-Operating-System_MIT-JOS/Project2/README.md

 ➜ mem_init()

 This function initializes all the memory.
 I initialized the struct PageInfo ‘pages’ variable to allocate enough space using the above boot_alloc(), and then initialized all memory locations to zero using the memset() function.
+The 'pages' variable just allocates enough space to hold metadata (i.e. all the PageInfo structs) about the actual physical pages

 ➜ page_init()